No Crash, No Exploit: Automated Verification of Embedded Kernels: Fully automated in-context analysis

 In essence, abstract interpretation consists in propagating an abstract state that represents a superset of all the possible values for memory and registers, until a fixpoint is reached.
 It can be seen as a generalization of data flow analysis~\cite{kildall1973unified}, with more general domains (e.g.\ intervals, polyhedra) and widening operators to handle loops~\cite{cousot1977abstract}.

-\mysubparagraph{Machine code analysis is challenging} Binary-level static analysis is particularly challenging \cite{reps2010there,DBLP:conf/vmcai/BardinHV11,djoudi2016recovering} as 1.~the control-flow graph is not known in advance because of computed jumps (e.g.~\texttt{jmp @sp}) whose resolution requires runtime values, 2.~memory is a single large array of bytes with no prior typing nor partitioning, and 3. data manipulations are very low-level (masks, flags, legitimate overflows, low-level comparisons, etc.).
+\mysubparagraph{Machine code analysis is challenging} Binary-level static analysis is particularly challenging \cite{reps2010there,DBLP:conf/vmcai/BardinHV11,djoudi2016recovering} as 1.~the control-flow graph is not known in advance because of computed jumps (e.g.~\texttt{jmp @sp}) whose resolution requires runtime values, 2.~memory is a single large array of bytes with no prior typing nor partitioning, and 3.~data manipulations are very low-level (masks, flags, legitimate overflows, low-level comparisons, etc.).
 In other words, it is prone to imprecisions, and imprecisions can often snowball, up to a point that the analyzer can only return the set of all states (i.e.\ the trivial invariant, denoted $\top$).

 \mysubparagraph{Our precise binary-level static analysis} To have sufficient precision, our analyzer builds upon state-of-the-art techniques for machine code analysis.
-The full formal description of our static analyzer is out of the scope of the paper, but we summarize the most important techniques that we use:
+The full formal description of our static analyzer is out of the scope of the paper, but is available in a technical report~\cite{nicole2021binseccodex}.
+We summarize here the most important techniques that we use:

 \begin{itemize}[leftmargin=0.6em]

 \item \emph{Control flow:} Control and data are strongly interwoven at binary level, since resolving computed jumps requires to precisely track values in registers and memory.
 Following Kinder~\cite{kinder2009abstract} or V\'edrine et al.~\cite{DBLP:conf/vmcai/BardinHV11}, our analysis computes simultaneously the CFG and value abstractions;